Southern Hemisphere – circa September 23rd

 Foods for spring can be rich foods marking the end of the bleak season and to a fertile season ahead.
 All edible blossoms and petals, ale, almond cakes, asparagus, baby peas, bread, celery, cheesecakes with custard and currants, chocolate eggs and chocolate shaped rabbits, cherry’s, clotted cream, cream, custard, duck, eel, eggs and all egg dishes, fish, fruit juices, goats cheese and milk, ham, honey, honey cakes, hot cross buns and cakes, leafy greens, lemon, mackerel, milk, nettles, parsley, poultry, pork and sage, parsley and thyme stuffing, or ground ivy stuffing, pashka, pavlova, roast lamb mint sauce, seeds, spinach tarts, sprouts, sweet spiced rolls, white wine.

-The herbs and plants of this Sabbat are basically anything that is around now including all greenery, blossoms, white and gold flowers, acorns, apple, beech, birch, bluebells, borage, catkins, cedar, celandine, chamomile, chickweed, chives, cinquefoil, clematis, daffodil, dandelion, dill, elderflower, elm, evergreens, fern, forget-me-nots, gorse flowers, hazel, hyssop, iris, ivy, jasmine, jonquils, kowhai, kumara (planting starts) lavender, lemons, magnolia, manuka, oak, pine, poplar, primrose, red clover, rosemary, rowan, snowdrops, tulips, violet and the willow.
+Herbs and Plants - The herbs and plants of this Sabbat are basically anything that is around now including all greenery, blossoms, white and gold flowers, acorns, apple, beech, birch, bluebells, borage, catkins, cedar, celandine, chamomile, chickweed, chives, cinquefoil, clematis, daffodil, dandelion, dill, elderflower, elm, evergreens, fern, forget-me-nots, freesia, gorse flowers, hazel, hyssop, iris, ivy, jasmine, jonquils, kowhai, kumara (planting starts) lavender, lemons, magnolia, manuka, oak, pine, poplar, primrose, red clover, rosemary, rowan, snowdrops, tulips, violet and the willow.